AI-based Traffic Management

 The algorithm/model allocates green time 7 The model 'learns itself' which data to the various signal groups based on an optimisation goal to reduce the total system's average waiting time.
 By assigning different weights to certain directions and/or traffic groups, prioritisation can be made, as the optimisation will then be based on the system's average weighted waiting times.
 Thus, for example, prioritisation of 'soft' road users and/or public transport can easily be made.
 The model can register the actual computational passage time for each signal group as input for the optimisation algorithm.

-belong to each signal group, meaning the model itself determines lane distribution and stop lines.
+This belongs to each signal group, meaning the model itself determines lane distribution and stop lines.
 Therefore, the model adapts to roadwork where traffic lanes are reduced or moved.
 If a sensor's direction is changed or replaced, the model selfcalibrates/corrects the sensor's input, etc. SWARCO Technology is currently testing their SMART AI algorithm in two existing facilities in Denmark, and preliminary results suggest that even in newer traffic-controlled facilities, improvements in average waiting times of more than 5-10% can be achieved by letting the AI optimisation algorithm decide the distribution of green time.

 IMPROVING ROAD SAFETY